noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [Even though it’s Master’s order, that’s something I won’t follow.]

-[Then, good work out there....
+[Then, good work out there...
 Ah, no, it’s a lie.
 I will stay, yes.]

 I was ready to give up and be taken to War King-sama, and just let the three of them run away but...
 They refused.
 No, there was that one who tried to leave normally, but after Sieg-san and Anima glared at her, she flusteredly stood in front of me.

-[Kaito-san’s lucky power didn’t make explosions yet huh....
+[Kaito-san’s lucky power didn’t make explosions yet huh...
 I guess I can only prepare myself.]

 And now, Bacchus and the three of them...
 Just as the unwinnable battle was